aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step2.en.md

     )
 ```

-And after the first scan, we can continue scanning the table until LastEvaluatedKey equals null.
+After the first scan, you can continue scanning the table until `LastEvaluatedKey` equals null.

 ```py
   while 'LastEvaluatedKey' in response:
     response = table.scan(